Ivan-1F/MirrorSyncReforged/README.md

 Default value: `./server`

-The path to the survival server (destination)
+The path to the mirror server (destination)

 ### `world_names`